Broadcast and play with locals

 My Local Metagame

 Today, the playgroups I interact with have more than a few competitive decks running about.
 My aforementioned playmate still has his Jeleva, Nephalia's Scourge , but since our initiation, the meta has enjoyed more than several decks archetypes, some of which have come and gone throughout the times.
 Decks such as Grand Arbiter Augustin IV control, Thrasios, Triton Hero / Tymna the Weaver Paradox Engine combo/control, Yidris, Maelstrom Wielder Doomsday storm, Tasigur, the Golden Fang land combo, Tymna the Weaver / Bruse Tarl, Boorish Herder combo, Ruric Thar, the Unbowed stax, Krenko, Mob Boss goblins and more have been part of the fun, and people like to brew and tune their lists constantly to keep things fresh.
-The games we play usually last from turn three to turn six.
+The games we play usually last from turn three to turn eight.
 All-in-all, our meta is very combo-heavy among our regulars, although games can last way longer with more than one control/stax player at the table.

 I've been playing Gitrog in this meta from the start of 2017, and the deck has had its ups and downs during the time I've played it.
 Overall, the environment has forced me to adapt to a more value-oriented approach to leverage the longer, interaction-heavy games as opposed to merely racing for the win.
 The deck has received many upgrades on the interaction side of things due to this, as well as on the value-generating side to overwhelm any game with card advantage where people are hesitant in racing the deck.
+Consequently, the list has been found slightly more lacking in its potential to purely race the quickest lists in the format like Protean Hulk decks, which is mainly explained by an absence of such decks from the meta at the moment.

 Pros & Cons